dustyf/acf-widget-area/readme.txt

 This add-on will work with:

-* Advanced Custom Fiedls version 4 and up
+* Advanced Custom Fields version 4 and up

 == Installation ==